kenstevens71/astro-devotions/src/content/blog/1Timothy4-2.md

   - 1 Tumothy
 ---

+(1Ti 4:2)  through the insincerity of liars whose consciences are seared,

 In I Timothy 4:2, Paul speaks of people searing or cauterizing their consciences with a hot iron.
 Willard Gaylin writes that "the failure to feel guilt is the basic flaw in the psychopath, or antisocial person, who is